deathcap/Faithful32/README.md

 2) Run Minecraft, select "Options...", select "Texture Packs", select "Open texture pack folder".

-3) Drag and drop the downloaded pack into the texture pack folder.
+3) Drag and drop the unzipped folder into the texture pack folder.

 4) Go back to Minecraft and select the Faithful 32x32 pack and you are done.